Member tool: CIPD Buddy BETA

 Essential points

-• If bargaining arrangements break down, and a dispute arises, a trade union may take industrial action, including a strike.
+• Collective bargaining can be undertaken by unions or employee representatives or committees.
+Bargaining may take place voluntarily, or may be imposed on an employer.
+In instances where bargaining arrangements break down and a dispute arises, a trade union may take industrial action, including a strike.

 Disclaimer